 For availability see Secretariat

-blue jeans, blue or white shirt and black vest with logo
+Show Attire - blue jeans, long sleeve collared white shirt and a black vest